Skip to main content

 Turkish Breakfast

-Elaborate morning feast featuring cheeses, olives, tomatoes, cucumber, eggs, breads, jams, honey, and Turkish tea, representing Turkish hospitality.
+A long, generous morning spread of cheeses, olives, tomatoes, cucumber, eggs, breads, jams, honey, and tea.
+It's hospitality served on a table.

 Allergens: